Data: Aquarius Processing

 A targeted analysis of Aquarius data demonstrated a high correlation between the spatial distribution of rain and patterns of reduced sea surface salinity.
 Thus, the Rain Impact Model (RIM) was developed to predict the effect of precipitation on Aquarius's salinity measurements.
 Available from NASA's Physical Oceanography Distributed Active Archive Center (PO.DAAC), Aquarius V5 data include instantaneous rain rates, which are used to filter for rain in the calibration of radiometer data and also for validation of Aquarius salinity data (see "Validation of Aquarius Data," below).
 In addition, for Aquarius V5 data, rain masks are applied to remove the biases that are caused by the strong precipitation (i.e., are "rain-flagged").

-To learn more about RIM, please view the 16-minute video (at left) featuring scientist Maria Jacob (transcript).
+To learn more about RIM, please view the 16-minute video featuring scientist Maria Jacob (transcript).

 Julian Presents the New Sea Surface "Spiciness" Product

 The previous Aquarius data release (V4) included a density product derived from Aquarius sea surface salinity and ancillary SST.
-The example at top shows that areas of colder, saltier water have higher densities (red colors) while the tropics - where water is generally warmer and less salty due to rain - have lower densities (blue colors).
+Figure 1 shows that areas of colder, saltier water have higher densities (red colors) while the tropics - where water is generally warmer and less salty due to rain - have lower densities (blue colors).

-V5 includes a new, complementary "spiciness" product (example shown at lower right).
+V5 includes a new, complementary "spiciness" product (see Fig. 2).
 Red colors indicate surface water that is warm and salty.
 Blue colors indicate colder, less salty seawater at the ocean surface.
 Spiciness data are uniquely suited to study the formation and movement of water masses and are available from the PO.DAAC.

-In the 28-minute video (at left), Dr. Julian Schanze provides background on Aquarius's density and spiciness data, including how they are used to better understand our ocean (transcript).
+In his 28-minute video, Dr. Julian Schanze provides background on Aquarius's density and spiciness data, including how they are used to better understand our ocean (transcript).